jon-jacky/Piety/editors/edo.md

 The *x* command requires the buffer name parameter (it does not make sense to execute *ed* commands in the same buffer that holds the script).
+The buffer name can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's tab completion".
+For example, the command *x samp-* or even *x s-* might run the test script in *sample.ed*.
+If more than one buffer name begins with the same prefix, the *x* command just chooses one.

 The *x* command ignores any line address arguments; it always executes the entire buffer.
 It takes optional parameters *echo* (boolean) and *delay* (float), which are helpful for visualizing execution.
 The defaults are *echo* *True* and *delay* 0.2 sec.